Amaurytiss/FastFingersBot/README.md

 # FastFingersBot
-Selenium bases bot to kick ass on the dactylo test from fastfingers : https://10fastfingers.com/typing-test/french
+Selenium based bot to kick ass on the dactylo test from fastfingers : https://10fastfingers.com/typing-test/french

 ## Disclaimer